Client or Patient: What Should Therapists Call People They See

 Client or patient?

-“The patient-client issue” is the debate over whether to refer to people you see in your practice as “patients” or “clients.”
+“The patient-client issue” is the debate over whether therapists should refer to people you see in their practices as “patients” or “clients.”

 In its Dictionary of Psychology, the American Psychological Association (APA) defines the patient–client issue as “the dilemma of how to identify the recipient of psychological services or intervention.”